mfvianna/emtm/README.rst

     emtm **WILL SUPPORT** the following extensions over mtm:

     - An option that allows emtm to work as a wrapper to agetty, allowing it to be lowest level process on a Virtual Terminal.
-(A selinux policy file is provided so that it works with selinux enforcing);
+(An selinux policy file is provided so that it works with selinux enforcing);

     - A systemd "/etc/systemd/system/getty@.service.d/override.conf" file for enabling